MicahRus/checkWorkflowFailures/README.md

 1. **Workflow Analysis**: The action fetches the specified number of recent workflow runs from the specified branch
 2. **Failure Detection**: It examines each run's conclusion and start time
-3. **Time Calculation**: If a workflow has failed, it checks if the failure has persisted for 7 days or more
+3. **Time Calculation**: If a workflow has failed, it checks if the failure has persisted for the configured time period
 4. **Output Generation**: Returns `true` if there's a persistent failure, `false` otherwise

 ### Logic Flow

 - ✅ **Success Found**: If any recent run succeeded, returns `false` (no persistent failure)
-- ❌ **Recent Failure**: If failure is less than 7 days old, continues checking
+- ❌ **Recent Failure**: If failure is within the configured time period, continues checking
-- ⏰ **Persistent Failure**: If failure is 7+ days old, returns `true`
+- ⏰ **Persistent Failure**: If failure exceeds the configured time period, returns `true`
 - 🔍 **Default**: If no clear pattern, returns `false`

 ## Development